snowmountainAi/talk-sherpa/README.md

 ---

 ## 🌍 License
-MIT.
+Apache 2.0.
 Fork it.
 Remix it.
 Let it help you see yourself.

 ---